 4. IPVanish – Super-fast VPN for Kindle Fire

-IPVanish is the fastest VPN for Kindle Fire.
+IPVanish is the fastest VPN for Kindle Fire in New Zealand.
 This VPN has been in the VPN industry since 2012 and is based in the United States, and it is packed with a myriad of impressive features.

-If we talk about servers alone, IPVanish allows users to access more than 1900+ servers in 75 locations.
+If we talk about servers alone, IPVanish allows users to access more than 2000+ servers in 75 locations & 4 servers in New Zealand.
 These servers are easy enough for bypassing geo-restrictions of various streaming services such as Netflix, BBC iPlayer, Hulu, Spotify, CCTN, NHK, Crackle TV, and more.

 It also has dedicated servers that support P2P/Torrenting.
 Aside from that, IPVanish offers encryption methods with the strongest security, such as AES-256-Bit encryption.